jarsnow/bugSmashers/README.md

 *Code Examples:* Access code examples guides that walk you through various aspects of workshops and presentations.

-*Questions?:* Reach out to us through GitHub Issues or our contact page.
+*Questions?:* Reach out to us through GitHub Issues.

 Join us at BugSmashers to code, learn, and grow.
 Let's smash some bugs together!